Historic Ground Meat Recipes

 Cincinnati at Dusk

-- 1.5 pounds ground chuck (or substitute chopped eggplant)
+- 1.5 pounds ground chuck (or whatever substitute you may prefer)

 - 2 bay leaves